 Members of the American Public Power Association receive the member rate.
 In addition, lawyers who currently represent public power utilities, joint action agencies, or state/regional associations that are Association members may also receive the member rate.
 Contact Ana Mejia to request a code so you can register online and receive the member registration rate on your conference registration.
 Be sure to mention which public power utilities, agencies or associations you represent in your email.

-Save an additional $50 on each registration for the Legal & Regulatory Virtual Conference when your organization registers 5 or more people.
+Save money on each registration for the Legal & Regulatory Conference when your organization registers five or more people.
 The larger your group, the more you save!

 |Number of registrants||Discount